Particular/docs.particular.net/Content/ServicePulse/monitoring-nservicebus-endpoints.md

 - Service Level Agreement
 - Heartbeat
 ---
 Monitoring in NServiceBus is easier than in regular three-tier systems due to the use of queuing and message-based communication.
-Given the fact that generally messages are an atomic piece of information that drives the system we can say that it is enought to know where a message comes from, what it has changed, as a consequance of the handling process, and finally where it is going.
+Given the fact that generally messages are an atomic piece of information that drives the system we can say that it is enough to know where a message comes from, what it has changed, as a consequence of the handling process, and finally where it is going.

 This article will cover the following topics: